Roman Ghetto: Life in the ghetto

 Disappeared Ghetto: Arco delle Azimelle in a watercolour by Ettore Roesler Franz (1880 ca.).
 The Azimelle are Jewish unleavened breads, which were produced in a bakery in this lane.

 Life in the Roman Ghetto was one of crushing poverty, due to the severe restrictions placed upon the occupations that Jews were allowed to perform.
 Roman Jews were allowed to work only at unskilled jobs, such as ragmen, secondhand dealers or fish mongers.
-They were permitted to be pawnbrokers (which had been prohibited to Christians); and this activity excited the hatred of many Christians against them.
+They were permitted to be pawnbrokers and moneylenders (which had been prohibited to Christians), and so were often the target of insults and violence by Catholics.

 In the lottery game, they were allowed to bet only on low numbers (from 1 through 30), and all belonging to the same group of 10.
 In case of a draw of five numbers of that kind, the Romans said that on that day in the ghetto there was taking place a great feast.

 When Jews went outside the ghetto, the men had to wear a yellow cloth (the "sciamanno"), and the women a yellow veil (the same color worn by prostitutes).
-During the feasts they had to amuse the Christians, competing in humiliating games.
-They had to run naked, with a rope around the neck, or with their legs closed into sacks.
-Sometimes they were also ridden by soldiers.
+During Catholic feasts, groups of Jews were physically dragged from the ghetto and made to humiliate themselves for the amusement of the guests.
+They had to run naked with ropes around their necks, or with their legs closed into sacks.
+Other times, they were made to walk on all fours while being ridden like horses.

-Jews had to petition annually for permission to live there.
-They paid a yearly tax for the privilege.
-Jews of Rome were required to swear yearly loyalty to the Pope at the Arch of Titus, which celebrates the Roman sack of Jerusalem of 70 CE.
-Each year, on the Campidoglio, the Rabbi had to pay homage to the chief of the city councillors ("Caporione"), receiving by him in exchange for it a kick to his bottom.
+A particularly specific insult was that the Jews were required to "petition" (essentially beg) for the right to not have their ghetto torn down and be banished from Rome.
+A tax was paid every year, and oaths of loyalty were sworn by all adult Jews at the Arch of Titus, which celebrates the Roman sack of Jerusalem of 70 CE.
+Each year, on the Campidoglio, the chief Rabbi was made to publicly pay homage to the senior councilor of the Roman city council ("Caporione"), and afterwards had to bend over and allow himself to be kicked in the rear.
 This "ceremony" meant that the Jewish community had been allowed to stay one more year in Rome.